NikkitaTorres/botbotbot/README.md

 by [Nikkita Torres](nikkitatorres@yahoo.com).

 ### Description
 This is a project created as a test for a future capstone project.
-Currently, the project is able to open a chromium browser, and navigates to "nike.com", the "Men's", and "Jordan" categories specifically.
-The project should be able to inspect elements and return the title of the product card in the terminal.
+Currently, the project is able to open a chromium browser, and navigates to "amazon.com".
+The project should be able to inspect elements and return the title, price, and image URL of the product card in the terminal.

 ### Setup/Installation Requirements

 1. Clone this project [here](https://github.com/NikkitaTorres/botbotbot.git)
 2. Run the command "npm install" to download dependencies for the project. *Be warned* Puppeteer installs and runs on Chromium, an open-source browser project.
-3. In the terminal, run the command "node .\index.js" to launch the program and have it open the url entered in the index.js file ([nike.com/](https://www.nike.com/w/mens-jordan-shoes-37eefznik1zy7ok)).
-Program will automatically collect the titles of all shoes listed in the category and return them in the terminal.
+3. In the terminal, run the command "node .\index.js" to launch the program and have it open the url entered in the index.js file ([amazon.com])(https://www.amazon.com/s?rh=n%3A15391321011&fs=true&ref=lp_15391321011_sar).
+Program will automatically collect the titles, price and image URL's of all items listed in the electronics and return them in the terminal.

 ### Built With